kontena/kontena/docs/using-kontena/vpn-access.md

 ```
 $ kontena vpn create
+Usage:
+    kontena vpn create [OPTIONS]

+Options:
+    --node NODE                   Node name where VPN is deployed
+    --ip IP                       Node ip-address to use in VPN service configuration
 ```

+Use the `--node` and/or `--ip` option to override automatic node selection and IP detection in private network setups.

-> VPN service uses port 1194 (udp), remember to open it to nodes if you are using firewall
+> VPN service uses port 1194 (udp), remember to open it to nodes if you are using firewall!

 #### Export VPN Configuration: